Olivia Wahnon de Oliveira

 • "De l’intérêt de Fétis pour les instruments Sax à la création de la classe de saxophone" (1867) au Conservatoire royal de Bruxelles (LXX, 2016, pp. 191-209).

-As librarian, she launched in 2014, along with Castejon Music Editions and the Department of Early Music of the Royal Conservatory, a collection of scores titled Unpublished pieces from the Royal Conservatory of Brussels which offer musical manuscripts preserved in the library as well as works by Anton Fils (2017), Charles-Joseph Van Helmont (2016), Carl-Philipp-Emanuel Bach (2015), Henri-Jacques de Croes (2015) and François-Joseph Fétis (2014) that have recently been published for the first time.
+As a librarian, in 2014 she launched a collection of scores under the title Pièces inédites du Conservatoire royal de Bruxelles, in conjunction with Editions musicales Castejon and the Royal Conservatory's Early Music department.
+The collection features musical manuscripts held at the library, as well as works by Anton Fils (2017), Charles-Joseph Van Helmont (2016), Carl-Philipp-Emanuel Bach (2015), Henri-Jacques de Croes (2015) and François-Joseph Fétis (2014) that have recently been published for the first time.

-Olivia Wahnon de Oliveira is also regularly invited to present concerts or operas at BOZAR and at the Opera House La Monnaie.
+Olivia Wahnon de Oliveira has also been regularly invited to present concerts and operas at BOZAR and La Monnaie Opera house.

-In Octobre 2023, madame Wahnon de Oliveira becomes the Conservatoire Principal.
+In October 2023, Ms. Wahnon de Oliveira becomes Director of the Conservatoire.